Photo by Latino Life via Canva.com

 Decorating with a Home Sale in Mind

 For military homeowners, the idea of decorating any way you want is often a large part of the decision to buy a home.
-Without the restrictions of a rental, the options are endless—unless you plan to sell the home in three years and earn a profit.
+Without the restrictions of a rental, the options are endless—unless you plan to sell the house in three years and earn a profit.

 Of course, you should make any changes you prefer while living in your home.
-Always wanted a 1950’s inspired kitchen with red accents?
+Have you always wanted a 1950s-inspired kitchen with red accents?
 Go for it, but know that a limited pool of buyers will appreciate the aesthetic.
 You’ll likely be repainting the kitchen Benjamin Moore’s Simply White while packing for the next PCS.
-You get to decide how much personality you want to live with, but ultimately catering to your buyer’s tastes is what brings the desired asking price.

 Decorating with selling in mind is similar to decorating with renting in mind.
 You’ll want to add finishes that lean toward a high-end look and appeal to the masses to achieve maximum profit on the sale.